tvcutsem/tvcutsem.github.io/_posts/2025-07-14-parp-depermissioning-web3s-serving-layer.md

   <img src="/assets/parp_figures/parp_rpc.png" alt="PARP RPC example" width="100%" style="border: 1px solid gray; margin: 5px;">
 </center>

 The figure above lays out the basic idea: a pseudonymous client (identified by only their Web3 address) connects to a pseudonymous server (identified by only their IP address).
-The client issues RPC requests, but now includes small micro-payments (tokens).
-These tokens could be the network-native token (e.g. ETH in Ethereum), a stablecoin, or a utility token specific to a Web3 dapp or protocol.
+The client issues RPC requests, signing an off-chain payment update with each one.
+The total amount owed is transferred on-chain when the session ends.
+Micro-payments are made using tokens, which could be network-native tokens (e.g. ETH in Ethereum), stablecoins, or utility tokens specific to a Web3 dapp or protocol.

 The server responds with both the RPC response as well as a validity proof.
 The client can verify the proof to ensure integrity of the data, and can hold the server accountable by posting an invalid proof to an on-chain arbitrage contract.
 This achieves our three goals: permissionless, accountable, incentivized: